-However, a fundamental limitation of RL fine-tuning methods is \textit{diversity collapse}, wherein the fine-tuned model achieves high rewards but loses output diversity, producing monotonous, single-pattern images~\citep{barcelo2024avoiding,jena2025elucidating}.
-This phenomenon is not merely a consequence of imperfect reward design but an inherent ``curse'' of the RL fine-tuning paradigm, as it continuously amplifies the likelihood of high-reward regions while substantially narrowing the model’s overall coverage~\citep{yue2025does}.
+However, a fundamental limitation of RL fine-tuning methods is \textit{diversity collapse}, where the fine-tuned model achieves high rewards but loses output diversity, producing monotonous single-pattern images~\citep{barcelo2024avoiding,jena2025elucidating}.
+This phenomenon is not only a consequence of the imperfect reward design, but an inherent ``curse'' of the RL fine-tuning paradigm, as it continuously increases the likelihood of high-reward regions while substantially narrowing the overall coverage of the model~\citep{yue2025does}.
 A natural remedy is to incorporate Kullback–Leibler (KL) regularization between the fine-tuned and pre-trained models, thereby discouraging over-optimization~\citep{fan2023dpok,liu2025flow}.
 However, simply constraining the policy to the base model limits versatility in learning new content, resulting in suboptimal alignment to diverse downstream tasks~\citep{hong2026margin}.
-Recent studies~\citep{jena2025elucidating,sorokin2025imagerefl,gandikota2025distilling,sadat2024cads} adopt a range of sampling strategies to balance alignment and diversity, relying on hand-tuned heuristics for guided sampling at inference time and failing to address the fundamental problem of diversity collapse during RL fine-tuning.
-These limitations highlight the need for effective and computationally efficient schemes to address the diversity collapse challenge toward scaling RL compute for versatile image generation.
+Recent studies~\citep{jena2025elucidating,sorokin2025imagerefl,gandikota2025distilling,sadat2024cads} explore various sampling strategies to balance alignment and diversity, but rely on hand-tuned inference-time heuristics and do not address diversity collapse during RL fine-tuning.
+These limitations underscore the need for effective and efficient solutions to mitigate diversity collapse and enable RL for versatile image generation.